CMU-313/CMU-313.github.io/docs/projects/P4/index.md

     Describe concisely how the translation feature works and how it will be used by the relevant stakeholders, with screenshots if necessary.

 2. **Assessing LLM Suitability (<1 page)**
-    Use the framework discussed in class to discuss why an LLM may be a good solution for translating posts on NodeBB.
+    Use proprities of LLMs discussed in class to discuss why an LLM may be a good solution for translating posts on NodeBB.

 3. **Current Architecture (<1 page)**
     Provide a brief description of the current NodeBB architecture.
 Include an **architectural diagram** to support your description.